dojo/docs/dijit/form/Form.rst

 Using native form elements
 --------------------------

-dijit.form.Form can also handle any type of naive form element, though you have to do validation yourself
+dijit.form.Form can also handle any type of native form element, though you have to do validation yourself

 .. cv-compound::